The Case: iCloud Drive is Full But Not Files!

 Notes:

-You can set up the Filter and Email at the same time to manage your task easier.
-Filter is an advanced feature, so you have to upgrade to unlock it.
+• You can set up the Filter and Email at the same time to manage your task easier.

-The Schedule is able to migrate iCloud Photos to other clouds daily, weekly, or monthly, which is very easy for you to keep all files up to date.
+• The Schedule allows you to migrate iCloud Photos to other clouds daily, weekly, or monthly, which makes it very easy for you to keep all files up to date.

 5. Press the Transfer Now button to migrate iCloud Photos to OneDrive and automatically delete files from iCloud Photos to free up space.